 I didn’t want it to just get “lost” in the sea of Disney related information.
 I wanted to make sure if I wrote a post about Disney World that I knew what I was talking about.

-15 Things you Need to Know Before you go to Disney World:
+Things you Need to Know Before you go to Disney World

-This is not however a “how to see everything at Disney World and not spend any money” post.
-Although those do exist, just google it.
-I’m not going to talk about costs and Disney, because it’s so different for each person that goes.
-I will say this, there are ways to save money at Disney World and to get more “bang for your buck” but Disney is not cheap, and I realize that.
+However, this is not a “how to see everything at Disney World and not spend any money” post.
+Although those do exist, google it.
+I’m not going to talk about costs and Disney because it’s so different for each person that goes.
+I will say this; there are ways to save money at Disney World and get more “bang for your buck,” but Disney is not cheap, and I realize that.

-My goal today is to hopefully offer you some Simple Disney World tips to make the most of the time and money that you do spend at the “happiest place on earth”.
+Today, my goal is to hopefully offer you some Simple Disney World tips to make the most of the time and money that you spend at the “happiest place on earth.”

 That being said, we have “our” way of doing Disney.
 Someone else might have another favorite way to do Disney, but this is ours.

-Okay here’s what happens at Disney World most days.
+Okay, here’s what happens at Disney World most days.
 People wake up and try to get to the park when it opens.
 Well, we all have kids and know how that usually goes.
-Someone is tired, traffic is bad, you miss a bus, someone can’t find a clean shirt, etc. Most people don’t get there when it opens but soon after.
-About 2 o’clock you look around and swear it’s so crowded they couldn’t get another person in the park if they tried…
+Someone is tired, traffic is bad, you miss a bus, someone can’t find a clean Disney shirt, etc. Most people don’t get there when it opens but soon after.
+About 2 o’clock, you look around and swear it’s so crowded they couldn’t get another person in the park if they tried.

-Most people intend on staying til it closes, (closing time changes by park per day) but after about 6 o’clock are done for the day.
+Most people intend on staying till it closes (closing time changes by park per day) but after about 6 o’clock are done for the day.
 The park slowly begins to clear out.
-The next thing you know you look up and it’s 8 o’clock at night and the park feels downright roomy :).
+The next thing you know, you look up, and it’s 8 p.m., and the park feels downright roomy :).

-There is something that is dare I say, magical about walking out of a Disney park at closing time.
-It’s quiet, and dark and you get such a nice view of the park.
-We love to stop for a treat on our way out, visit some shops and just meander our way to the exit.
-There’s going to be a HUGE line for the buses at closing time anyway, why not just take your time getting out?
+There is something that is, dare I say, magical about walking out of a Disney park after closing time.
+It’s quiet and dark, and you get such a nice view of the park.
+We love to stop for a Disney snack on our way out, visit some shops and meander our way to the exit.
+There’s going to be a HUGE line for the buses at the closing time anyway; why not just take your time getting out?

-Okay, for some reason most people congregate to the middle of things at Disney World.
-I guess it’s just simple crowd mentality.
-Before you walk into a big crowd of people, take a second and look around, to make sure it’s where you want to go, is there a side path?
-Is there another way around?
-Is there a ticket kiosk with no people in line (and usually a employee waving for people to come over to the side!) ?
+Okay, for some reason, most people congregate in the middle of things at Disney World.
+I guess it’s just a simple crowd mentality.
+Before you walk into a big crowd of people, take a second and look around to make sure it’s where you want to go, is there a side path?
+Is there another way around it?
+Is there a ticket kiosk with no people in line (and usually an employee waving for people to come over to the side!)?

 If you see a path and wonder where it goes, walk down it.
 There are all kinds of fun little shortcuts and passages in the parks.
 Did you know you can walk from the new Fantasyland to Tomorrowland in Magic Kingdom?
 There’s a cute little path that lets out by the cars.

 Also, we have found unless it’s offered for free as part of a promo, the Dining plan is too much food for us to eat in a day.
 So it’s not a good deal for us to buy it (more on food in a minute).
-If you plan on eating 2 full meals a day plus snacks, then it may be worth looking into.
+If you plan to eat 2 full meals a day plus snacks, it may be worth looking into.

-Disney Tip #5: Know the places to take a break.
+#5: Know the places to take a break

-Okay, so now that I said, “don’t wear yourself out” lets talk about what to do if you DO wear yourself out.
-If you’re needing a nap or a cool air-conditioned place to sit, here are my choices:
+Okay, so now that I said, “don’t wear yourself out,” let’s talk about what to do if you DO wear yourself out.
+If you need a nap or a cool air-conditioned place to sit, here are my choices:

 Places to take a break in the Magic Kingdom:

-Carousel of Progress: (okay, sorry Walt but this is the most boring ride ever!!)
-But it’s air-conditioned, you can sit and it takes about a half an hour.
+Carousel of Progress: (okay, sorry Walt, but this is the most boring ride ever!!)
+But it’s air-conditioned, you can sit, and it takes about half an hour.
 You could even take a nap if you wanted to.

-People Mover: one of my favorite rides in the park actually, it’s slow moving but is very relaxing and you get a great view of the park.
+People Mover: one of my favorite rides in the park is slow-moving but very relaxing, and you get a great view of the park.
 I think other people have started to discover it as well.
-The last two times we visited there was a line for the People Mover.
+The last two times we visited, there was a line for the People Mover.
 It used to be that you could walk right on with no wait and even ride twice.
 I guess I should not have told the ‘internets’ my secret!

 Train: Get on the train and ride it in circles until you’re not tired anymore.

-Mickey’s Philharmagic: It’s a really cute movie and a nice cool spot to recharge for a bit.
+Mickey’s Philharmagic: It’s a charming movie and a nice cool spot to recharge for a bit.
 Great for hot or rainy days.

 Where to take a break in Epcot:

-Spaceship Earth: Sorry another kinda boring ride in my opinion, but you sit down, and it’s cool and dark.
+Spaceship Earth: Sorry, another quite boring ride, in my opinion, but you sit down, and it’s cool and dark.

-The Seas with Nemo and Friends is a really cute ride and at the end is an aquarium, very relaxing if you’re feeling stressed out.
-If you don’t want to take the ride you can just walk into the front door of the aquarium.
+The Seas with Nemo and Friends is an adorable ride and at the end is an aquarium, very relaxing if you’re feeling stressed out.
+If you don’t want to take the ride, you can walk into the front door of the aquarium.

-The food service restaurant in the Land building is usually not too busy.
+The quick service restaurant in the Land building is usually not too busy.
 Grab a snack and a table and enjoy the air conditioning and break.

 Hollywood Studios cooling-off spots: